RnoldR/multi_gpu/README.md

 ### CuDNN layers
 I noticed some new layers, specifically for CuDNN: CuDNNGRU and CuDNNLSTM.
 They only work with the CuDNN library.
 They have two pleasant properties in my case:
-- they really speedup the models, sometimes even by a factor 2, though by about 1.15 is more usual.
+- they really speedup the models, sometimes even by a factor 2, though by about 1.25 is usual.
 - they can be parallised in the newest versions of Tensorflow and Keras.

 The big question for me of course was whether they are faster by the use of 2 GPU's.